Dedicated Bridgeport Car Accident Attorneys Ready To Help You

 What do I need to do in order to protect my legal rights?

 Due to the numerous complex issues involved in seeking financial compensation after a car accident, it is important that you speak with a lawyer promptly.
 While you can go ahead and report the accident to your insurance company, you should avoid discussing the details of the accident with your adjuster.
-Simply state where and when the accident occurred, provide the other driver’s insurance information, and then let the adjuster know that you need to speak with an attorney before doing anything further.
+Simply state where and when the accident occurred, provide the other driver’s insurance information, and then let the adjuster know that you need to speak with a skilled Bridgeport car accident attorney before doing anything further.

 It is also extremely important that you see a doctor right away.
 If you did not go directly to the hospital from the scene of the accident, go now.
 You can see your regular doctor if you can get in, but you should not hesitate to go to the emergency room or an urgent care center if necessary.
 The reasons for this are twofold: First, and most importantly, you need to make sure you do not have any internal injuries that require immediate treatment.
 Second, seeking medical attention promptly will help to prove that your injuries resulted from the accident and not from some “intervening” cause.